Plumbing Inspection Cost: What to Expect & When You Need One

 Septic Inspection $150-$450 Tank condition, leach field, bacterial levels

-The national average for a standard plumbing inspection sits around $300, making it a reasonable investment for peace of mind.
-When purchasing a home, this cost pales in comparison to discovering major plumbing failures after closing.
+The national average for a standard plumbing inspection in 2026 sits around $250 to $300, making it a reasonable investment for peace of mind.
+Angi's 2026 data shows most plumbing projects, including diagnostics and minor work, average about $339 nationally, with a typical project range of $182 to $499.
+When purchasing a home, this cost is small compared to discovering major plumbing failures after closing.
+For a deeper breakdown, see our plumbing service cost guide.

 Home Size and Complexity

 Larger homes require more time to inspect thoroughly, directly impacting costs.
 A 1,200-square-foot home with two bathrooms takes significantly less time than a 4,000-square-foot home with four bathrooms and multiple laundry areas.
-Additional fixtures, more extensive piping, and multiple water heaters all increase inspection time and associated costs.
+With 2026 plumber hourly rates running $75 to $150 for standard residential work and $100 to $200 for specialized work, every extra fixture and system stretches the bill.

 System complexity also affects pricing.
 Homes with tankless water heaters, whole-house water filtration, and sophisticated drainage systems require specialized knowledge and additional testing time.
 Older homes with mixed pipe materials or multiple plumbing upgrades over the years also take longer to evaluate properly.